Inference-time Stochastic Ranking with Risk Control: Methodology

 \subsection{Background: Distribution-free Risk Control}

-Distribution-free risk control is a post-hoc model-agnostic method based on split conformal prediction.
-It uses a calibration set $\mathcal{Q}_{cal}$ to determine the value of a set of model parameters s.t.
+Distribution-free risk control is a family of inference-time methods to offer finite-sample guarantees that a given risk function iis highly probable to remain at or below a user specified level.
+In our setting, the proposed method uses a calibration set $\mathcal{Q}_{cal}$ to search for (some of) the model paramteres s.t. the constraint in Eq.~\eqref{eq:prob_state} is satisfied.

-Let $\mathcal{T}({\lambda})$ be a set-valued function with a scalar parameter $\lambda$ (e.g., a threshold on item scores) that predicts a set of items.
+For simplicity, let $\mathcal{T}({\lambda})$ be a set-valued function with a scalar parameter $\lambda$ (e.g., a threshold on item scores) that predicts a set of items.
 Given a bounded risk function $R(\mathcal{T}(\lambda)) \in [0,B]$ that measures the expected loss of $\mathcal{T}(\lambda)$ over queries, we define of a Risk Controlling Prediction Set~\citep{bates2021distribution}.
 For simplicity, let $R(\lambda)$ denote $R(\mathcal{T}(\lambda))$.
 Distribution-free risk control~\citep{bates2021distribution} uses an independent and identically distributed (i.i.d.) data split as the calibration set $\mathcal{Q}_{cal}$ to select $\lambda$ for the set-valued functions $\mathcal{T}(\lambda)$ s.t. the risk function $R$ is guaranteed on the test set $\mathcal{Q}_{test}$.
 In our setting, set-valued functions predict a set of items for each position in the ranking.
 The connection between set-valued functions and ranking models is shown in Section~\ref{subsec:TPL}.

-\textbf{Risk Controlling Prediction Set~\citep{bates2021distribution}.} Given a desired risk level $\alpha \in [0,B]$ and tolerance rate $\delta \in (0,1)$, a set-valued function $\mathcal{T}(\lambda)$ is a $(\alpha,\delta)$ risk-controlling prediction set iff Intuitively, in our setting, this means the probability of observing the risk function $R \le \alpha$ is at least $1-\delta$ across repeated runs with different random data splits when the set-valued function $\mathcal{T}(\lambda)$ is applied.
-Then, the following assumptions are employed. \begin{itemize} \item Nesting Properties.
+\textbf{Upper Confidence Bound (UCB) based Risk Control~\citep{bates2021distribution}.} We first define risk-controlling prediction sets.
+Given desired risk level $\alpha \in [0,B]$ and tolerance rate $\delta \in (0,1)$, a set-valued function $\mathcal{T}(\lambda)$ is a $(\alpha,\delta)$ risk-controlling prediction set iff Intuitively, in this work, this means the probability of observing the risk function $R \le \alpha$ is at least $1-\delta$ across repeated runs on different random data splits, when the set-valued function $\mathcal{T}(\lambda)$ is used to select which items can be sampled at a certain position.
+For example, in classification, $\mathcal{T}(\lambda)$ can be a set of classes with softmax probability higher than the threshold $\lambda$~\cite{angelopoulos2021gentle}.

+To find proper thresholds for $\mathcal{T}(\lambda)$ to satisfy Eq.~\eqref{eq:rcps}, UCB based distribution-free risk control~\cite{bates2021distribution} needs the following assumptions:

+A1 \textit{Nesting Properties.} With larger threshold $\lambda$ (i) the prediction set $\mathcal{T}(\lambda)$ becomes smaller and (ii) the risk function is non-increasing: